iann0036/tf-cfn-provider/docs/providers/aws/AutoscalingPolicy.md

 `Cooldown` - (Optional) The amount of time, in seconds, after a scaling activity completes and before the next scaling activity can start.

-`ScalingAdjustment` - (Required) The number of members by which to scale, when the adjustment bounds are breached.
-A positive value scales up.
-A negative value scales down.
+`ScalingAdjustment` - (Optional) The number of instances by which to scale. `AdjustmentType` determines the interpretation of this number (e.g., as an absolute number or as a percentage of the existing Auto Scaling group size).
+A positive increment adds to the current capacity and a negative value removes from the current capacity.

 `MetricAggregationType` - (Optional) The aggregation type for the policy's metrics.
 Valid values are "Minimum", "Maximum", and "Average".
 Without a value, AWS will treat the aggregation type as "Average".

 `StepAdjustments` - (Optional) A set of adjustments that manage group scaling.
 These have the following structure:.

+`ScalingAdjustment` - (Required) The number of members by which to scale, when the adjustment bounds are breached.
+A positive value scales up.
+A negative value scales down.

 `MetricIntervalLowerBound` - (Optional) The lower bound for the difference between the alarm threshold and the CloudWatch metric.
 Without a value, AWS will treat this bound as infinity.